Error 69-c00D10E0 occurs when you try to stream a video or music file on your Xbox 360 console

 - Solution 1: If you’re streaming the music or video file from a USB flash drive or external device, verify the file size and device format.
 Check to make sure the file size and device format meet the following requirements:

 - The file is 4 gigabytes (GB) or smaller.

 - The USB flash drive or external device is formatted as FAT32.
 (The FAT32 format supports file sizes of 4 GB or smaller.)

 After you verify that the file and external device meet these requirements, try playing the video again.
-Go to tv & films, Films & TV, and then My Video.
+Go to tv & movies, Movies & TV, and then My Video.

 If the file doesn’t meet these requirements, you won’t be able to play the file.

 - Turn off your Xbox 360 and then restart it.
-This may reinitialise the Xbox 360 so that it can correctly load the codec.
+This may reinitialize the Xbox 360 so it can correctly load the codec.

 - Do the following:

-- From the Xbox Dashboard, go to system, select Memory, select Hard Drive, select Videos and then select the video that you are trying to watch.
+- From the Xbox Dashboard, go to system, select Memory, select Hard Drive, select Videos, and then select the video you are trying to watch.

 - Delete and then download the video again.
-You will not be charged for the film again.
+You will not be charged for the movie again.